-- The student's experience away from the University, including the activities undertaken while on leave; - The student's current understanding of the factors leading to the need for the leave, and the insights the student has gained from treatment and time away; and - How the student plans to ensure a successful return to the University.
+The student's experience away from the University, including the activities undertaken while on leave:

+- The student's current understanding of the factors leading to the need for the leave, and the insights the student has gained from treatment and time away; and - How the student plans to ensure a successful return to the University.

-If the return from leave is approved, the Dean of Students will contact the student to request a check-in visit to review the student's safety and review their plan for sustained health, including recommendations for ongoing treatment, on or off-campus.
+If the return from voluntary medical leave is approved, the Dean of Students will contact the student to request a check-in visit to review the student's safety and review their plan for sustained health, including recommendations for ongoing treatment, on or off-campus.
 Students with disabilities may be eligible for reasonable accommodations and/or special services in accordance with the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
 Students are responsible for communicating their requests for academic accommodation to Disability Support Services.

-If the Dean of Students determines, after considering the student's application and supporting documentation, that the student is not ready to return to the University, the student will be advised of that decision in writing.
+If the Dean of Students determines, after considering the student's request and supporting documentation, that the student is not ready to return to the University, the student will be advised of that decision in writing.
 The written response to the student will also include recommendations to enhance the student's chance of approval the next time the student's request is considered.
+Leave of Absence Forms can be found in the "forms" section on the Office of the Registrar's webpage.